prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

   url="https://www.youtube.com/embed/8s70jpw5B5c"
 />

-This time, we will also watch the 3rd video,[Animate SVG with CSS](https://www.linkedin.com/learning/css-animation/animate-svg-with-css) on LinkedIn Learning *CSS: Animation* tutorial to review what we have learned.
+This time, we will watch the 3rd video, [Animate SVG with CSS](https://www.linkedin.com/learning/css-animation/animate-svg-with-css) on LinkedIn Learning *CSS: Animation* tutorial to review what we have learned.

 Before you dive into Hybrid 8 - Coding an SVG, let's check out some cool [SVG with CSS animations made by *Hope Armstrong*.](https://blog.logrocket.com/animating-svg-with-css-83e8e27d739c/)